Trump claims election being ‘stolen’ as Biden in touching distance of victory

 “We think we will win the election very easily.
 We think there’s going to be so much litigation,” he said, predicting that the election will end up in the Supreme Court.

-“We can’t have an election stolen like this.”
+“We can’t have an election stolen like this,” he said.
 “It’s not a question of who wins, Republican, Democrats, Joe myself.
 We can’t let this happen to our country.”

 I ask people to stay calm.— Joe Biden (@JoeBiden) November 5, 2020